19hours/sg-statutes/Acts/Casino Control Act.md

 (b) to answer any question if the answer thereto would lead, or would tend to lead, to the discovery of the name or address of any informer.

-(2) If any book, document or paper which is in evidence or liable to inspection in any civil or criminal proceedings contains any entry in which any informer is named or described or which may lead to his discovery, the court shall cause those entries to be concealed from view or to be obliterated so far as may be necessary to protect the informer from discovery.
+(2) If any record, document or paper which is in evidence or liable to inspection in any civil or criminal proceedings contains any entry in which any informer is named or described or which may lead to his discovery, the court shall cause those entries to be concealed from view or to be obliterated so far as may be necessary to protect the informer from discovery.

+[Act 36 of 2012 wef 31/01/2013]

 (3) If —